-- Calvary Alumni Scholarship (for all graduates of Calvary, \$500 per semester): Applicants are to have received their baccalaureate degree from Calvary, be enrolled as a full-time student taking a minimum of nine credit hours per semester and maintain a 2.0 cumulative grade point average or higher. - CEF (Child Evangelism Fellowship) Pricing (any degree-seeking program, reduced tuition per credit hour rate) - The student must be an employee of CEF's Christian Ministry Institute. - Chan Memorial Scholarship (for continuing students): Applicants are required to be international students, preferably Chinese or Asian, pursuing Christian service careers. - Christian Workers Tuition Pricing (all undergraduate, graduate, and seminary degree-seeking +programs) In the spirit of Acts 2:44-45 and Ephesians 4:12-16, Calvary is excited to offer a substantial tuition discount to full-time Christian ministry workers and their dependents.
-The tuition rate for eligible students is only \$250 per credit hour for on campus and online courses.
-This is a 30 to 42 percent savings off the normal tuition rate.
+- Calvary Alumni Scholarship (for all graduates of Calvary, \$500 per semester) Applicants are to have received their baccalaureate degree from Calvary, be enrolled as a full-time student taking a minimum of nine credit hours per semester and maintain a 2.0 cumulative grade point average or higher. - CEF (Child Evangelism Fellowship) Pricing (any degree-seeking program, reduced tuition per credit hour rate) The student must be an employee of CEF's Christian Ministry Institute. - Chan Memorial Scholarship (for continuing students) Applicants are required to be international students, preferably Chinese or Asian, pursuing Christian service careers. - Christian Workers Tuition Pricing (all undergraduate, graduate, and seminary degree-seeking programs) In the spirit of Acts 2:44-45 and Ephesians 4:12-16, Calvary is excited to offer a substantial tuition discount to full-time Christian ministry workers and their dependents.
+The tuition rate for eligible students is only \$307 per credit hour for on campus and online courses.
+This is a 25 to 30 percent savings off the normal tuition rate.
 All other program fees apply and are not discounted.
-Students will not see this awarded as a scholarship, but rather their billing statement will reflect a tuition rate of \$250 per credit hour.
-Due to the substantial discounts offered by the Christian Workers Tuition program, students receiving the\$250 tuition rate may become ineligible for other scholarships that Calvary offers or the amounts awarded may be reduced.
-If awarded this scholarship or discount, restrictions may apply and limit stacking with other eligible scholarship. - Military Pricing (any degree-seeking program; \$250 per credit hour tuition rate) Calvary is proud to offer our lowest tuition rate for active-duty military personnel, veterans, and their immediate family members.
-If awarded this scholarship or discount, restrictions may apply and limit stacking with other eligible scholarships.
+Students will not see this awarded as a scholarship, but rather their billing statement will reflect a tuition rate of \$307 per credit hour.
+Due to the substantial discounts offered by the Christian Workers Tuition program, students receiving the \$307 tuition rate may become ineligible for other scholarships that Calvary offers or the amounts awarded may be reduced.
+If awarded this scholarship or discount, restrictions may apply and limit stacking with other eligible scholarship.